mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/overview/telemetry/index.md

 ---

-To continuously improve the DC/OS experience, a telemetry component is included that reports anonymous usage data to Mesosphere.
+To continuously improve the Mesosphere&reg; DC/OS&reg; experience, a telemetry component is included that reports anonymous usage data to Mesosphere.
 This data is used to monitor the reliability of core DC/OS components, installations, user interface, and to find out which features are most popular.

 - [Core telemetry](#core)
 - [User interface telemetry](#user-interface)